-A few days ago I skipped through Yorkville to enjoy lunch at Toronto’s favourite luxury boutique hotel The Windsor Arms.
+A few days ago I skipped through Yorkville to enjoy lunch at Toronto’s favourite luxury boutique hotel The Windsor Arms Hotel.
 The city was truly blessed with glorious weather in October.
 Every day seemed as though Summer were blowing us a kiss.

-I enjoyed sips and nibbles at the hotels famous Tea Room this past Spring as well as a steak centric feast in the Winter of 2012 in their elegant Prime dining room.
-This summer the team at The Windsor Arms enthusiastically refreshed and rebranded Prime, announcing their new concept as The Living Room.
+I enjoyed sips and nibbles at the The Windsor Arms Hotel’s famous Tea Room this past Spring.
+This summer the team at The Windsor Arms Hotel enthusiastically refreshed and rebranded their restaurant, announcing their new concept as The Living Room.

 The beverage program continues to feature award winning wines and creative cocktails while a new push to please craft brew lovers delights with over 6o beers to chose from.
 The newly designed space offers a laid back atmosphere where travelers and locals alike can enjoy a comfort food-centric menu.
 Interior designer Jacques Dinel has brought British influence to The Living Room’s airy main communal space, decorated with original print art from the UK.
 At the very back of the restaurant a separate formal dining room features twinkling chandelier and original Charles Patcher paintings.

 Arriving shortly before noon I whisked my way past oversized chesterfields and plopped myself down on a comfy leather chair.
 Showered by the rays of mid-afternoon sun which spilled through the nearby window, I smiled as my guest and good friend Dwayne arrived at the table.